Acsigen/sysadmin-playground/Containers/nginx-proxy-manager.md

 ## Deployment

 First, you need to create the proxy network.
-We need this network so we won't have to expose ports from the Portainer container to the host.
+We need this network so we won't have to expose ports from the Firefly-iii container to the host.
 In this case, the only ports that will be exposed to the host are the NGINX Proxy Manager ports (80,80,443)
 If you do not use a proxy network, you will need to configure NXING Proxy Manager container to use the host network and then expose the required port of the Firefly-iii container to the host.

 ```bash